 Online Sports Betting in

-Several mobile betting sites will be launched in Wyoming
+Several mobile betting sites launched in Wyoming

 After two years of trying, the state legislature and governor have finally approved legal sports betting in Wyoming.